localagi/AGiXT-docker/README.md

 ## Run

-Short description what it does
-The following wil get all **This-project** images and do something

 * get `docker-compose.yml` (clone repo, copy or else)
 * Run `docker compose --profile all up`
 * open/refresh `http://localhost:8501` (streamlit)